 - How comfortable did you feel to ask questions?

 - How relevant were the vendors to you?

 - Was there something you were expecting but did not receive?

-And Finally Send out useful content that sums up the eventur.
-Send this content to people that went to your event but also to people in your community who couldn’t atten.
-We hava entire video covering event content, but here are a few ideas to get you started:
+And finally, send out useful content that sums up the event.
+Send this content to people that went to your event, but also to people in your community who couldn’t attend.
+We have an entire video covering event content, but here are a few ideas to get you started: